janephp/demo-external-api/README.md

 Now you can see our application on [https://external-api-jane.test](https://external-api-jane.test)

-## And how Jane and API Platform works together ?
+## And how Jane and this external API works together ?

 @TODO